brycederriso/hugoDocs/content/en/templates/introduction.md

 The [`partial`][partials] function is used to include *partial* templates using the syntax `{{ partial "<PATH>/<PARTIAL>.<EXTENSION>" . }}`.

-Example of including a `layouts/partials/header.html` partial:
+An example of including the `layouts/partials/header.html` partial:

 ```go-html-template
 {{ partial "header.html" . }}
 ```

+{{% note %}}
+The current context is included by adding a trailing **dot**.
+This is a common pattern in Hugo.
+{{% /note %}}

 ### Template

 The `template` function was used to include *partial* templates in much older Hugo versions.
-Now it's useful only for calling [*internal* templates][internal_templates].
+Now, it's useful only for calling [*internal* templates][internal_templates].
 The syntax is `{{ template "_internal/<TEMPLATE>.<EXTENSION>" . }}`.